 You have the option of having your clothes dry cleaned.
 If a tie is “dry clean only,” it will be noted on the care label.
 Normally, this is the case with silk and wool.
 However, some fabrics, such as leather, should not be dry cleaned at all.

 If your tie indicates “dry clean only,” this will assist to retain the tie’s shiny appearance and finish.
 When you take it to the dry cleaners, make sure to request that the tie be hand-pressed because mechanical pressing methods can damage the rounded corners of a tie.
 The margins of silk, in particular, can break past the point of restoration.

 In addition, if you’re having trouble removing stains from other fabrics, contact your local dry cleaners and see if they can assist.
 Make sure to ask them to hand-press the knot once more.

-You can accomplish this at home using a home dry cleaning kit.
-It may not be as successful, and you may make blunders, but our advice can assist you.
+You can accomplish this at home needing a home dry cleaning kit.
+It may not be as successful, and you may make blunders, but your advice can assist you.

 Hand Washing A Tie

 Fortunately, certain fabrics do not require a trip to the dry cleaners.
 Linen, cotton, seersucker, knit, microfiber, and polyester are all examples of this.

 Follow these methods to get your hand-wash only ties sparkling clean:

 - Fill a bowl, bucket, or sink halfway with cold or warm water.
 Only use cold water on seersucker and knit ties.
 Only use warm water on microfiber.